Kopychyntsi: History

-The city was first mentioned in 1340 as a village in the Polish powiat (county) of Trembowla.
-With time it grew to become a town within the Land of Halicz, itself part of Podole Voivodeship in the Lesser Poland Province of Poland and then the Polish–Lithuanian Commonwealth.
+The city was first mentioned in 1340 as a village in the Polish powiat (county) of Trembowla, lthough the Kingdom of Galicia–Volhynia still formally existed until 1349, Terebovlia and its surrounding areas were part of it.

+With time it grew to become a town within Halychyna, itself part of Podole Voivodeship in the Lesser Poland Province of Poland and then the Polish–Lithuanian Commonwealth.
 It was granted a city charter in 1564.
 In late 1648, during the Khmelnytsky Uprising, a combined Cossack and Tartar army under Asand Demko seized the town.
-However, following the Battle of Kopychyntsi of May 12, 1651, in which the enemy forces were defeated by hetman Marcin Kalinowski, it returned to Poland.
+Local residents joined Bohdan Khmelnytsky uprising.
+The detachment of local craftsmen was led by the blacksmith Klym Opyr, and later by the saddler Hnat Rosolovych.
+However, following the Battle of Kopychyntsi of May 12, 1651, in which the Cossacks' forces were defeated by hetman Marcin Kalinowski, it returned to Polish-Lithuanian Commonwealth.

 In the effect of the Treaty of Buchach of 1672 the town was ceded to Ottoman Empire, but it returned to Poland after the Treaty of Karlowitz of 1699.
 Following the Partitions of Poland it became part of Austrian Empire and was then seized by Napoleon Bonaparte who gave it to Russian Empire in the Treaty of Tilsit of 1807.
 Russian control however ended with the Congress of Vienna which awarded the area back to Austria.
 It shared the history of the surrounding lands of the Kingdom of Galicia and Lodomeria for the rest of the 19th century.